Borg BL2201SCECP Mechanical Digital Lock - Knob Keypad - Satin Chrome - Easicode Pro - Holdback

 - Reversible on site for left or right hand doors.

-- Code change deactivation plug included.
+- Code change deactivation plug included, to lock out unauthorised on-door code changes.

 What's in the Box

-- Borg BL2201SCECP outside knob keypad assembly (satin chrome)
+- Outside knob keypad assembly (satin chrome)

 - Inside paddle handle with holdback (satin chrome)